stuartsierra/clojure-hadoop/README.txt

 USING THE LIBRARY

-This library includes the following 3 namespaces:
+This library provides different layers of abstraction away from the raw Hadoop API.

+Layer 1: clojure-hadoop.imports

-clojure-hadoop.imports: provides convenience functions for importing the many classes and interfaces in the Hadoop API.
+    Provides convenience functions for importing the many classes and interfaces in the Hadoop API.

+Layer 2: clojure-hadoop.gen

-clojure-hadoop.gen: provides gen-class macros to generate the multiple classes needed for a MapReduce job.
+    Provides gen-class macros to generate the multiple classes needed for a MapReduce job.
 See the file "examples/wordcount1.clj" for a demonstration of these macros.

+Layer 3: clojure-hadoop.wrap

-clojure-hadoop.wrap: provides wrapper functions that automatically convert between Hadoop Text objects and Clojure data structures.
+    clojure-hadoop.wrap: provides wrapper functions that automatically
+    convert between Hadoop Text objects and Clojure data structures.
     See the file "examples/wordcount2.clj" for a demonstration of these wrappers.

+Layer 4: clojure-hadoop.job

+    Provides a complete implementation of a Hadoop MapReduce job that can be dynamically configured to use any Clojure functions in the map and reduce phases.
+See the file "examples/wordcount3.clj" for a demonstration of this usage.